vanheeringen-lab/gimmemotifs/docs/reference.rst

                           The assembly(s) on which the orginal motif2factors is based on. (default is human and mouse) --ortholog-references ASSEMBLY [ASSEMBLY ...]
                           Extra assemblies for better orthology inference between the new reference and database reference. (default is a range of vertebrate species)
+    --genomes_dir DIR     Where to find/store genomepy genomes.
+Defaults to the genomepy config settings.
     --tmpdir DIR          Where to place intermediate files.
 Defaults to system temp.
     --outdir OUTDIR       Where to save the results to.
 Defaults to current working directory.
     --strict, --medium, --lenient